autosoft-dev/tree-hugger/README.md

 The function `match_from_span` is a very handy function.
 It is defined in the BaseParser module.
 It takes a span definition and returns the underlying code string from it.

 2. ### Adding queries:
 Queries processed on source code are s-expressions (Remember LISP?) that work on the parsed code and gives you what you want.
-Tree-hugger gives you a way to write your queries in yaml file for each language parsed (Check out the [queries/example_queries.yml](queries/example_queries.yml)) file to see som examples for Python.
+Tree-hugger gives you a way to write your queries in yaml file for each language parsed.

 This main section  is further sub-divided into sections (as many as you need).
 Each of them has the same structure.
 A name of a query followed by the query itself.
 Written as an s-expression.
 One example: